pivotal/docs-tap/application-accelerator/creating-accelerators/creating-accelerators.hbs.md

 ## <a id="using-acc-fragments"></a>Using accelerator fragments

 Accelerator fragments are reusable accelerator components that can provide options, files, or transforms.
-They might be imported from accelerators using an `import` entry and the transforms from the fragment can be referenced in an `InvokeFragment` transform in the accelerator that is declaring the import.
+They may be imported from accelerators using an `import` entry and the transforms from the fragment may be referenced in an `InvokeFragment` transform in the accelerator that is declaring the import.
 For additional details see [InvokeFragment transform](transforms/invoke-fragment.md).

 The accelerator samples include three fragments - `java-version`, `tap-initialize`, and